 - Compliance with Essential Requirements for all potential candidates

-- Commitment to work in the field for a minimum of 3-month assignments
+- Commitment to work internationally for a minimum of 3-month assignments

 - M.D. or D.O. and current valid license